Scholarships and Bursaries

 Endowed awards are donated by an individual or organization outside the College.
 They are given to new and returning students with demonstrated financial need and who meet the specific scholarship requirements.
 Students will be considered for these awards upon admission and if they have submitted the Financial Aid Application by the deadline below.
 A full list of these awards is provided on the Financial Aid Application Form.

 Specific to each scholarship and award.
 Details are available on the Financial Aid Application.
 Recipients must complete a minimum of 9 on-campus credit courses per term to receive their award (distance education credits do not qualify).

 Endowed awards typically range from $1,500 to $4,000.

 February 1 for Fall Term or August 1 for Winter Term.
 These awards are only distributed at this time.
 Please note that late applications will not be considered.

 Dr. John Conway has generously endowed an annual $5,000 bursary for research and travel to the Holy Land.
 The bursary is intended to foster inter-religious dialogue and understanding of the region’s past and present and will be awarded to students interested in promoting a more peaceable and just future for this deeply troubled part of our world.
 Preferential attention will be given to the study and research of Christian-Jewish relations or Christian-Muslim relations.

-You must be an admitted Regent College student who will be returning to study on-campus at Regent for at least the Fall or Winter Terms immediately following your travels.
-Preference will be given to students with a demonstrated interest in Biblical Studies or Church History.
-The research and travel must occur in the calendar year of the award (2014).
+You must be an admitted Regent College student, have completed 9 credits, and be returning to study on campus at Regent for at least the Fall or Winter Terms immediately following your travels.
+The research and travel must occur in the calendar year of the award (2015).

 $5,000 bursary for research and travel to the Holy Land. $4,000 of the bursary will be applied to the travel, with the remaining $1,000 being applied to Regent on-campus tuition following the trip.